tasmota/docs/docs/OpenTherm.md

 You may disable this behavior by removing [OpenTherm Slave Status](https://github.com/arendst/Tasmota/blob/development/tasmota/xsns_69_opentherm_protocol.ino#L58-L67) command.
 However, the integration will not be able to read flame/heating/failure flags.

 [OpenTherm Gateway Arduino shield](https://www.tindie.com/products/jiripraus/opentherm-gateway-arduino-shield/) support a gateway mode.
-As of now, this mode does *not supported* by the integration.
+As of now, this mode is *not supported* by the integration.

 <img src="../_media/opentherm/opentherm_gw.png" width=375>